tigeradi99/RPC_funcs/README.md

 * Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
 Enter the Wifi SSID and password.
 * Configure MQTT connection (if needed) under "Example Configuration" menu.
 NOte that MQTT broker links should start with mqtt://(URL)
 * Remember to change the mqtt broker url in the client.py program, if you change the broker in the ESP32 configs
+* Change the `Flash Size` setting to 4MB under `Serial Flasher config`, or let it remain at   2MB if errors occir while flashing.
 * When using Make build system, set `Default serial port` under `Serial flasher config`.

 ### Build and Flash